 Survey information has been collected in Colorado over the last 50 years and represents extensive field, laboratory and archival research by a wide variety of government agencies, municipalities, educational institutions, preservation organizations and the general public.

 Information from these surveys is summarized in a computerized database and the original forms and documents are stored at OAHP.
 This information is available to the public for a variety of research and management uses and to those individuals interested in Colorado's rich and diverse cultural resources.

-Compass is provided by the Colorado Office of Archaeology and Historic Preservation (OAHP) in an effort to provide qualified individuals with access to much of the data available from the main OAHP cultural resource database.
+Compass is provided by the Colorado State Historic Preservation Office (SHPO) in an effort to provide qualified individuals with access to much of the data available from the main SHPO cultural resource database.

 In order to facilitate Federal and State Compliance projects during the current COVID-19 shut down, the SHPO is recommending that site forms, survey reports, and GIS shapefiles, be submitted digitally.
 For more information, please visit our Submitting your Data page.

 The Preservation Planning Unit Resource Center (PPURC or “Perk”) is a great starting point for those conducting Historical & Architectural Surveys and for those nominating properties to the National Register of Historic Places and the Colorado State Register of Historic Properties.
 The links below will help you find the pages you need on this web site.